AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 This semester the Sensor Development team made minor adjustments to the design of the FBSD to make usage simpler.
 The casing, sensor, and light source remain the same, however instead of using an external 5V to 3V circuit the design now includes a 3V battery connected directly to the LED.
 [Here is a link to the previous manual where you can see more about the fabrication for the Fluidized Beds Solids Detector.](https://github.com/AguaClara/sensor_dev/blob/master/2018_fall/Sensor%20Development%20Fall%202018.md)

-In order to begin testing, the Sensor Development team also created a testing apparatus using the same 1 inch PVC pipe as the HRS team, capped and sealed with PVC cement at one end, and another removeable cap at the other end.
-This makes it simpler to add and remove water of different turbidities to the tube.
+In order to begin testing, the Sensor Development team also created a testing apparatus using the same 1 inch PVC pipe as the HRS team, capped and sealed with PVC cement at one end, and another removable cap at the other end.
+This makes it simpler to add and remove solutions of different concentrations to the tube.

 ![](SetUp.JPG)
 **Figure 3:** The above figure shows the testing apparatus and the test setup in lab.
 The 1 inch PVC pipe is shown on the right and is fixed using a clamp.

 ![](FBSD_Prototype.png)

 **Figure 4:** The above figure shows the FBSD prototype that is being used currently for all testing.

 **[Pictures of the Fluidized Bed Solids Detector?
 And of the testing apparatus?
 Visuals easier to understand than words]**